pirate/bubus/monitor_app/README.md

 # bubus Monitor App

-Minimal FastAPI application that reads the `events_log` and `event_results_log` tables produced by `SQLiteEventHistory` and exposes them over HTTP/WebSocket for live monitoring.
+Minimal FastAPI application that reads the `events_log` and `event_results_log` tables produced by the `SQLiteHistoryMirrorMiddleware` and exposes them over HTTP/WebSocket for live monitoring.

 Install dependencies (once):